-Geopolitical events including the war in Ukraine continue to have a significant disruptive effect on global markets.
-Against the backdrop of the war, measurement of expected credit losses under IFRS 9 Financial Instruments may be challenging for affected issuers.
-The Company is actively monitoring the impact that ongoing events between Russia and Ukraine may have on the Company's operations.
-Initial indications are that direct exposure from Ukraine and Russia to Irish business is low.
+Geopolitical events continue to have a disruptive effect on global markets.
+Against the backdrop of these events, measurement of expected credit losses under IFRS 9 Financial Instruments may be challenging for affected issuers.
+The Company is actively monitoring the impact that ongoing global unrest may have on the Company's operations.
 The Company will continue to assess the situation and any potential impact it may have on the Company.